green-638/ebird_analysis/README.md

 # ebird_analysis
-This project creates a script that extracts data from the eBird API.
+This project creates a script that extracts rare bird alert data from the eBird API.
 The data is then analyzed with Excel.

+## Purpose
+This script is intended for individuals who want to identify patterns in when and where rare birds appear.
+Data requested by this script can be filtered by location and date, making it a lightweight alternative to eBird's complete dataset.

 ## Requirements
 - python 3.14.3